okami101/laravel-admin/README.md

 ### [YAML based generation](#yaml)

-For even more auto generation power, and because `crud:make` can be exhausting to write with all options, a direct resource yaml file descriptor can be used via `php artisan crud:generate my-new-resource.yml`.
+For even more auto generation power, and because `crud:make` can be exhausting to write with all options, a direct resource yaml file descriptor can be used via `php artisan crud:yaml my-new-resource.yml`.
 You can also directly provide a directory which contains all necessary YAML resource descriptor files as needed.

 Follow [tutorial](https://vtec.okami101.io/tutorial) for more details on what based YAML generation can offer.